FelixWaweru/elevenlabs-node/README.md

 });
 ```

+### Text To Speech Stream

-Generating an audio stream from text
+Generating an audio stream from text.

 ```javascript
 const ElevenLabs = require("elevenlabs-node");